 Disbursements from State and Federal funds are limited to the level of authorized appropriations.
-Generally, most State contracts for disbursements in excess of \$50,000 (or \$85,000 in the case of the Office of General Services) require prior approval by the Comptroller.
-Certain contracts, primarily of SUNY and CUNY, and those established as a centralized contract through the Office of General Services, are subject to Comptroller review under a Memorandum of Understanding agreed to with the Executive in 2019.
 In most cases, State agency contracts depend upon the existence of an appropriation and the availability of that appropriation as certified by the Director of the Budget.
-The Budget Director must review all applications for State participation in continuing grant- or contract-supported programs, with specified exceptions.
-Certain legislative leaders have the opportunity to make recommendations on the applications.
+Generally, most State contracts for disbursements in excess of \$50,000 require prior approval by the Comptroller.
+The threshold is higher for certain contracts, including SUNY and CUNY (\$75,000), State University Healthcare Facilities (\$150,000), the OGS Business Services Center (\$85,000) and OGS centralized contracts (\$125,000).
 In addition, the Comptroller has the discretion to identify and review certain public authority contracts valued at \$1.0 million or greater that are either awarded without competition or which are paid using State-appropriated funds.